wmbusmeters/wmbusmeters/README.md

 (Note! make install only works for GNU/Linux.
 For MacOSX try to start `wmbusmetersd /tmp/thepidfile` from a script instead.)

+You can also start the daemon with another set of config files:
+`wmbusmetersd --useconfig=/home/wmbusmeters /tmp/thepidfile`

 Check the config file /etc/wmbusmeters.conf and edit the device.
 For example:
 `auto:c1` or `im871a:c1,t1` or `im871a[457200101056]:t1` or `/dev/ttyUSB2:amb8465:c1,t1`